Competitive Program - Please see the main programs tab here for important club information!

 Practice Schedule

-Note: Team building once per month after practice on a Sunday (Dates TBD by coach) – One parent responsible to bring snack for team
+Note: Team building once per month after practice on a Sunday (Dates TBA by coach) – One parent responsible to bring snack for team

 Fees